storacha/www/src/pages/docs/concepts/upload-vs-store.md

 There are two types of content identifiers (CIDs) that web3.storage interacts with:

-1. Content CIDs: The CIDs used to reference and access uploads in the format generally useful to users (e.g., files, directories).
+1. **Content CIDs**: The CIDs used to reference and access uploads in the format generally useful to users (e.g., files, directories).
 These CIDs are generally prefixed by `bafy…`.
-2. Shard CIDs: The CID of the serialized shards of data itself that are produced client-side, sent to web3.storage, and stored.
+2. **Shard CIDs**: The CID of the serialized shards of data itself that are produced client-side, sent to web3.storage, and stored.
 These CIDs are generally prefixed by `bag…`.

 One example of where you might see both is uploading a large file with the CLI: